-At WIU, classes begin the first week of every month and meet nine times over the course of two months.
-Students are encouraged to register for classes at least two weeks prior to the start of the session.
-Registration may be initiated in person, by telephone, e-mail or regular mail to the Registrar's Office.
-Academic Counselors also schedule courses for students, and it is anticipated that online registration through MyWIU will be available in the spring of 2005.
+WIU classes begin the first week of every month and meet nine times over the course of two months.
+To assure space in a course, students are encouraged to register at least two weeks prior to the start of the session.
+Students may register through MyWIU or by contacting the Office of Student Records by phone, mail, e-mail or in person.
+Academic Counselors will assist students in choosing the appropriate class and schedule the course(s).

-Failure to register prior to the published deadline will result in a late registration fee.
-Students who attend courses without registering will be administratively registered after the third class meeting and appropriate tuition and fees assessed.
-These will include late registration and payment fees in addition to course tuition.
 Complete registration includes fulfilling all financial obligations for the course.
 No student will be guaranteed enrollment in a course until registration has been completed.